fxing79/ibaa/README.md

-# intelligent Bayesian Asset Allocation
+# Intelligent Bayesian Asset Allocation

 This repository provides a public available dataset to researchers and practitioners.
 They could experiment and benchmark their asset allocation models on it with/without sentiment information, or even use their own source of information.
 Please kindly cite the following paper if you find the dataset useful,